Bieber, Indians turn tables on Orioles with 2-0 shutout

-BALTIMORE (AP) — Shane Bieber allowed three hits and struck out 11 over eight dazzling innings, Carlos Santana drove in two runs and the Cleveland Indians edged the Baltimore Orioles 2-0 Sunday to avert a three-game sweep.
+BALTIMORE (AP) — Coming off successive lopsided defeats to the lowly Baltimore Orioles, the Cleveland Indians turned to Shane Bieber to pull the team out of its inexplicable collapse.

+Bieber did his part, restoring the pecking order between the two teams with a brilliant pitching effort that provided Cleveland with a 2-0 victory Sunday.

-Coming off successive 13-0 losses to the team with the worst record in the majors, the Indians turned it around behind Bieber (7-3).
-The left-hander did not issue a walk, retired 12 straight at one point and permitted only one runner past first base.
+Following identical 13-0 losses to the team with the worst record in the majors, the Indians turned it around behind Bieber (7-3).
+The left-hander gave up three hits and struck out 11 over eight sparkling innings.
+He did not issue a walk, retired 12 straight at one point and permitted only one runner past first base.

+“Obviously it’s a long season, so we’re not trying to stress too much about two games,” Bieber said.
+“We’re just looking at what’s in front of us.
+That’s what we did today, and we got one win.”

 It was a suitable encore to his previous start against the Orioles, when Bieber struck out 15 on May 19 in his first career shutout.